zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 <p align="justify">AUTOMATIC is using the ESRGAN model
 which can be downloaded from [5].</p>

-## Example
+## Practical Application Example

-I used the following AI created image to show how the conversion from one model to another model works.
-The original jpg image has a resolution of 512 x 512 pixel.
+<p align="justify">I used the following AI created image to show how
+the conversion from one model to another model works.
+The original jpg image has a resolution of 512 x 512 pixel.</p>

 <a target="_blank" href=""><img src="./images/shedevil.jpg" alt="button panel"></a>

-I used the old ESRGAN model <code>RRDB_PSNR_x4_old_arch.pth</code> from xinntao and converted this model to a new ESRGAN model.
-I used the RealESRGAN model <code>RRDB_RealESRGAN_x4plus.pth</code>
-from xinntao and converted this model to a new ESRGAN model.
+<p align="justify">I used the old ESRGAN model
+<code>RRDB_PSNR_x4_old_arch.pth</code> from xinntao
+and converted this model to a new ESRGAN model.
+I used the RealESRGAN model <code>RRDB_RealESRGAN_x4plus.pth</code> from xinntao and converted this model to a new ESRGAN model.</p>

-One can see is the following collage, what the theory to the both approaches states.
+<p align="justify">One can see is the following collage, what the theory
+to the both approaches states.
 There are upscaling artifact in the ESRGAN created image and no longer upscaling artifacts in the RealSRGAN created image.
-I zoomed in the face of the girl in the created images to show the effects.
+I zoomed in the face of the girl in the created images to show the effects.</p>

 <a target="_blank" href=""><img src="./images/collage.jpg" alt="button panel"></a>

+## Advantage and Disadvantage ESRGAN

+<p align="justify">The disadvantage of ESRGAN is the fact that the models are
+restircted to an upscaling of factor 4.
+The advantage is that there are a lot of models which can be used.</p>

+## Advantage and Disadvantage RealESRGAN

+<p align="justify">The disadvantage of ESRGAN is the fact that there are are a
+limited number of models which can be used.
+The advantage is the fact that in principle an upscaling with an arbitrary scale factor is possible.</p>

 ## Pickle Tensor